 Absolute return: This type includes two absolute return funds of funds.
 One targets consistent, positive absolute returns with minimal beta to major equity and fixed income markets.
 The other is a multi-manager fund in the global commodity and commodity related markets.
 The fair values of the investments in this type have been determined using the NAV per share of the Program's ownership investment in partners' capital.
 Both have annual liquidity with quarterly liquidity available for a fee.
 Both have fund level gate thresholds of 20% to 25% of fund assets.
 Both will withhold a percentage pending the completion of the annual audit.
+One investment manager has only an audit holdback as of June 30, 2021 which was paid out in July 2021.
+The other fund is in the process of liquidating.
+Fifteen million was liquidated in August 2021 with the remainder expected in Fiscal Year 2022.

 High yield: This type seeks income and gains through trading and investing in securities.
 The fair value of the investment in this type has been determined using the NAV per share of the Program's ownership investment in partners' capital.
 Ninety percent of liquid securities are available within 30 days of quarter end with 60 days' notice prior to quarter end.
 Up to 25% of the fund may be invested in illiquid securities.
 Ten percent of any withdrawal may be held until 30 days following the annual audit.
-As of June 30, 2020, \$91 was held in a liquidating account related to prior redemptions.
+As of June 30, 2021, \$10 was held in a liquidating account related to prior redemptions.